About the project

 The overall aim of the project is to ensure that the emotional wellbeing and mental health needs of children and young people in care, those adopted from care or under a Special Guardianship Order (SGO), and care leavers are better met.

-Looked after children are often at greater risk of developing mental health and wellbeing needs.
 Several recent reports have highlighted that these vulnerable children and young people do not always get the support they need, and can face barriers in accessing services.

 The aspiration is that in the future, children and young people in care will have access to high-quality services, based on a clear assessment of need, from a range of professionals working across agencies.